apache/fury-site/docs/guide/swift/index.md

 - `@ForyStruct`, `@ForyEnum`, and `@ForyUnion` macros for zero-boilerplate model serialization
 - Xlang protocol compatibility with Java, Rust, Go, Python, and more
 - Compatible mode for schema evolution across versions
-- External structural, manual, and recursively composed carrier serializers
+- External structural, custom, and recursively composed carrier serializers
 - Built-in support for dynamic values and arbitrary application protocol existentials
 - Reference tracking for shared/circular graphs, including weak references on classes